apache/struts-site/source/core-developers/parameters-interceptor.md

 conversion errors will be reported in the action context.
 See the type conversion documentation and the `XWorkConverter` javadocs for more information.

+Since Struts 6.1.0 this interceptor also implements a `ParameterValueAware` interface.
+This interface, in conjunction with the optional `excludeValuePatterns`, can be used to validate the parameter value(s) being set by the interceptor.
+If the value being set is excluded / not accepted the entire parameter will be dropped.
+This can be leveraged to mitigate against forced OGNL evaluation due to unsanitized user input being echoed back as part of the action result.
+This is not intended to replace good coding habits as described on [Proactively protect from OGNL Expression Injections attacks if easily applicable](https://struts.apache.org/security/#proactively-protect-from-ognl-expression-injections-attacks-if-easily-applicable) and is available as part of a defense in depth methodology.
+By default excludeValuePatterns is not defined.

 If you are looking for detailed logging information about your parameters, turn on `DEBUG` level logging for this interceptor.
 A detailed log of all the parameter keys and values will be reported.